jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 The results represent the performance of wired clients in different scenarios.
 In scenario A the originating VM is used to transfer data to a VM local to the OpenStack project used for testing.
 This provides an overall control for expected maximum SSH performance achievable by the originating VM.
-We do not expect to replicate this performance in other scenarios because all other tests are bound by the performance of the network throughput to the HPC login node, 10Gbps in the current environment.
+We do not expect to replicate this performance in other scenarios because all other tests are bound by the performance of the throughput to the HPC login node.
 Scenario B serves as control for SSH performance to the production interface of the existing HPC login node.
 Ideally, the performance of the remaining scenarios would closely match this control.